cjolson1/Lagunitas-Quality-Assurance/README.md

 A good test should be able to answer the following questions clearly:

 - What are you testing?
-- What should it do?
+- What is the functionality?
 - What is the actual output?
 - What is the expected output?
 - How can the test be reproduced?